Introduction to Aquaculture

 B.Sc.
 Fisheries (cum laude), University of the Philippines, Philippines.

 NIC's Aquaculture Technician certificate provides you with in-demand skills to support aquatic food production for marine, freshwater and land-based systems.
-This includes the production of fish, shellfish (bivalves and crustacea), aquatic plants (seaweeds, microalgae), as well as upcoming species such as sea cucumbers, urchins and crayfish.
-You will learn production techniques to produce a broad range of aquaculture foods including fish, shellfish, seaweeds and more.
+This includes the production of finfish, shellfish (mollusks, crustaceans, and echinoderms), and aquatic plants (seaweeds, phytoplankton), as well as upcoming species such as sea cucumbers, sea urchins, shrimps/prawns and crayfish.
+You will learn production techniques to produce a broad range of aquaculture foods including finfish, shellfish, algae and more.
 The curriculum includes technical aspects of production, with a primary focus on juvenile rearing, transferring to on-growing systems, harvesting and processing.

 The program provides you with 370 hours of instruction and hands-on training, with an additional 85 hours of industry certifications delivered over four months.